james-katz/zcash-brazil/2025-01/README.md

 - Our design team has been doing a remarkable job, and we will share updates as soon as they go live.

-- We are continuing with all translations, research, moderation, calls, articles, quizzes, and testing of new products related to Zcash.
+- We are continuing with all translations, research, moderation, and testing of new products related to Zcash.
 We have a strong presence on social media, ZecHub DAO, etc.

 ---